3 Things to NEVER Say to a Freelancer

 What the freelancer heard:

-"I just want the project to fit in my budget...so don’t be too creative or take too much time…I just want you to stop when we get to that amount."
+"I just want the project to fit in my budget...so don’t be too creative or take too much time…I just want you to stop when we get to that amount.
+Then we'll nickel and dime each other to death after that."

 What the client should have said: